Minutemen (band): Legacy

+Music journalist Michael Azerrad wrote in the book Our Band Could Be Your Life, "[Minutemen] were paragons of the subversive idea that you didn't have to be a star to be a success.
+Their hard work and Relentless, uncompromising pursuit of their unique artistic vision have inspired countless bands. [...]
+In the process, [they] proved that regular Joes could make great art, a concept that reverberated throughout indie rock ever after."
+He also credited the band for "[helping] to originate the idea that a punk rock band could be worthy of respect."

 Many of the band's peers credit Minutemen.
 Dave Alvin of The Blasters called Minutemen "one of the finest combos to ever step on to a beer soaked stage".
 Joe Strummer of The Clash listed Minutemen as one of the ultimate punk bands along with Ramones, Television Personalities, and Buzzcocks.

-According to Huw Baines, writing for guitar.com:
+According to Huw Baines of Guitar.com:

-Minutemen’s legacy is ethical as much as it is musical, for a couple of reasons.
+Minutemen's legacy is ethical as much as it is musical, for a couple of reasons.
 On one hand, the idea behind jamming econo remains a foundational tenet of DIY.
 On the other, no band could hope to sound like Minutemen.
-You just have to accept that they were a one-off: a bassist who couldn’t sit still, a drummer who wouldn’t sit still, and a guitarist with a tone designed to slice clean through the front two rows.
+You just have to accept that they were a one-off: a bassist who couldn't sit still, a drummer who wouldn't sit still, and a guitarist with a tone designed to slice clean through the front two rows.
 J. Mascis once said they were the most punishing live band he ever saw.

 In the early 2000s, the instrumental portions of the Minutemen song "Corona" was the main theme song of the MTV reality stunt show Jackass.

-In 2000 Watt, as administrator of the band's publishing, allowed the automaker Volvo to use the Boon instrumental "Love Dance" in a car ad.
+In 2000, Watt (as administrator of the band's publishing) allowed the automaker Volvo to use the Boon instrumental "Love Dance" in a car ad.
 Boon's royalties were paid to his father, who was suffering from emphysema.
 Watt simply refers to the decision as a way for Boon to help his father from beyond the grave.